 Multiple costs are associated with hospitalization and they include:

 The cost of the hospital bed will be charged on a per day basis when you are admitted to the hospital.
 Your health plan will provide for the rent of the hospital room.
 Certain plans put a limit on the extent of room rent allowed to be claimed depending on the amount of coverage taken.
 Other plans have no sub-limits on room rents and as such you may choose any type of room in which you wish to be admitted.

 b) Nursing Expenses Nursing charges are included under this head.
 Think about it!
 When you are hospitalized, a battery of tests are conducted for diagnosis of the cause of the ailment.
 Additionally, various medicines are given to cure, reduce or prevent the ailment.
-These expenses which majorly include medicines, injections, pathological charges, radiology charges, etc. are covered in the health insurance plan.
+These expenses which majorly include medicines, injections, pathological charges, radiology charges, etc. are covered in the health insurance.

 c) ICU Charges Any serious injury or ailment requiring close observation or specialized monitoring may necessitate admitting you into the Intensive Care Unit (for which additional charges are incurred).
 Such charges are also paid for by your health insurance plan.

 d) Medical Practitioner’s Charges The doctors attending you or operating on you while you are hospitalized will also charge a fee.
 (This too will be paid by your health plan).
 The term ‘doctors’ will include any surgeons, anesthetist, medical practitioners, consultants or specialists whose services may be required for treating your illness or injury.

 e) Other charges This includes charges such as cost of anesthesia, blood, oxygen, surgical appliances, medicines and drugs.
 It also consists of diagnostic materials and X-Ray, diagnostic imaging modalities and other costs incurred during surgery or treatment of the injury or ailment while you are hospitalized.